-The condition can be diagnosed before a baby is born, and in some cases, after an extensive risk assessment of the mother and fetus, surgery can be performed before birth in an effort to repair or minimize the defect before birth.
+The condition can be diagnosed before the baby is born, and in some cases, after an extensive risk assessment for mother and fetus, surgery can be performed before birth in an effort to repair or minimize the defect.

-Most children with this birth defect survive but develop disabilities which may include paralysis, difficulty controlling bowel and bladder function, hydrocephalus or excessive fluid in the brain, as well as impaired cognitive, learning, social and psychological development.
-The degree of disability is usually related to where the opening is located on the back; the higher the opening, the greater the impairment.
+Most children with this birth defect survive but develop disabilities, which may include paralysis; difficulty controlling bowel and bladder function; hydrocephalus (excess fluid in the brain); and impaired cognitive, social and psychological development.
+The degree of disability is usually related to the location of the opening on the back; the higher the opening, the greater the impairment.

-In most cases, the exact cause of spina bifida is unknown, although certain genetic and environmental factors may contribute to the condition.
-Due in part to improved treatments, many people with spina bifida now live longer — well into adulthood — and have a better quality of life, even though they may need lifelong treatment.
+In most cases, the exact cause of spina bifida is unknown, although certain genetic and environmental factors may contribute.
+Due in part to improved treatments, many people with spina bifida now live well into adulthood and have a good quality of life, even though they may need lifelong treatment.